How to Jailbreak Your Amazon Fire TV Stick [December 2020]

 Is It Legal to Jailbreak my Fire TV Stick?

 The process of jailbreaking your Fire TV Stick amounts to installing software onto your device, so in that sense, jailbreaking your Fire TV Stick is absolutely legal.
 Even though jailbreaking iOS devices and rooting Android devices has occasionally been brought under legal scrutiny, both of those cases have also been found to have legal grounds in users changing their device states.
 And of course, it’s worth noting that, as we mentioned above, the actual act of jailbreaking a Fire Stick is no different from installing Kodi on your computer.

 Now, that said, it’s of course important to remember that adding content to Kodi that pirates films, television shows, and other content is the potion of jailbreaking your device that can be considered illegal.
 While companies typically will sue the distributors of illegally hosted content online, there’s always a chance that your ISP could limit or cancel your internet usage due to illegal streaming.
 Using Kodi to stream hosted media online should be considered piracy by most users, and you’ll need to make sure you understand the risks in streaming content online.
 Kodi itself is not an app made for piracy, and the development team have come out in full force against using the app for such media services.

 Should I Just Buy One Already Pre-Jailbroken?

-A quick search on eBay for a “jailbroken fire stick” will bring up dozens of results, offering to ship you a “pre-jailbroken” device right to your house for additional cost on top of the actual unit itself.
-These devices offer thousands of “pre-installed” apps, almost always through the use of Kodi.
-That said, spending extra money on a pre-jailbroken device, or buying a brand-new device when you already have a Fire TV Stick lying around your house is not a great way to spend your hard-earned cash.
+The marketplace for “pre-jailbroken Fire Sticks” has truly dried up since the FCC stepped in to ask Amazon and eBay to stop selling these products, but if you stumble on one, you should skip it.
+While these devices offer thousands of “pre-installed” apps, almost always through the use of Kodi.
+Spending extra money on a pre-jailbroken device, or buying a brand-new device when you already have a Fire TV Stick lying around your house is not a great way to spend your hard-earned cash.
 These devices are easy to “jailbreak,” and can be done in as little as about thirty minutes—and that includes installation times.

 How Do I Jailbreak My Fire TV Stick?